mbround18/valheim-docker/README.md

 ## Versions:

 - latest (Stable):
   - [#100] Added backup feature to run based on cronjob.
+  - Added Mod support
 - 1.2.0 (Stable):
   - Readme update to include the versions section and environment variables section.
   - [#18] Changed to `root` as the default user to allow updated steams User+Group IDs.